-Elizabeth Potter is a Florida Licensed Clinical Social Worker and a South Carolina Licensed Master Social Worker.
+Elizabeth Potter is a Florida Licensed Clinical Social Worker.
 Elizabeth received her Associates Degree (A.A.) with a focus in Psychology from Florida State University in 2013.
 Elizabeth completed her Bachelor’s Degree in Psychology (B.S.) at the University of Central Florida, where she graduated Cum Laude in 2015.
 Elizabeth then completed her Master’s Degree in Advanced Clinical Social Work (MSW) at Saint Leo University in 2017.

 Elizabeth is a member of the National Association of Social Workers as well as the National Alliance on Mental Illness.
-Elizabeth sits on the Department of Veterans Affairs Transition & Care Management National Educational Committee.
+Elizabeth sits on the Department of Veterans Affairs Post-9/11 Military2VA National Educational Committee.
 Elizabeth continually engages in trainings through the Beck Institute of Cognitive Behavioral Therapy based in Philadelphia, PA.